Posted on 30th of January, 2013 by Lévana

 Posted on 9th of September, 2012 by Lévana

 Just finished reading Dearie: The Remarkable Life of Julia Child, written by author and biographer extraordinaire Bob Spitz.
 Let me start with my – very few – gripes, then we’ll move on to the good stuff.
 I did say Ouf! when I was done, not because I didn’t love it....

 Posted on 14th of June, 2012 by Lévana

-I got my inspiration directly from Julia.
-The name is not presumptuous for this fabulous and ethereal dessert.
+I got my inspiration directly from Julia Child.
+The name Reine De Saba is not too presumptuous for this fabulous and ethereal dessert.
 It is almost flourless, but I make it completely so, and enjoy it on Passover too.
-Its short and dazzling ingredient list read like that of a giant chocolate truffle.
-Chocolate and...
+Its short and dazzling ingredient list read like that of a...

 Filed under: Chocolate Recipes, Dairy-Free Chocolate Truffle Recipes, Dairy-Free Dessert Recipes, Dairy-Free Recipes, Gateau Reine De Saba Recipes, Gluten Free Recipes, Gluten-Free Dessert Recipes, Julia Child, Kosher Recipes, Nuts Recipes, Recipes